benwhalley/just-enough-r/docs/understanding-interactions.md

 For an interaction to occur we have to show that, for example:

-- If you ware old and also female then you are more severely injured than we would expect simply by adding the effects for being female (+10 points) and for being over 60 (+10 points).
+- If you ware old and also female then you will be more severely injured
+- This increase in severity of injury is more than we would expect simply by adding the effects for being female (+10 points) and for being over 60 (+10 points).
 That is, if an interaction occurs the risk of being older and female is > a 20 point increase in severity.

+[Think of some other example of interactions from your own work.]{.exercise}

+[Interactions capture the idea that the *effect* of one predictor changes depending on the value of another predictor.]{.admonition}

+## Visualising interactions from raw data  {-}

-> Interactions capture the idea that the *effect* of one predictor changes across the range of another.
+In the previous section we established that interactions capture the idea that the *effect* of one predictor changes depending on the value of another predictor.

-### Example interaction visualised

-We can see this illustrated in the figure below:
+We can see this illustrated in the traditional bar plot below.
+In the left panel we see a dummy dataset in which there is no interaction; in the right panel are data which do show evidence of an interaction: